 In order to maintain diminishing marginal returns, we make the following restrictions: $0 < \alpha < 1$ and $0 < \delta < 1$.
 We also restrict parental human capital to be greater than one so that the parent can only help and not hinder their child's human capital production.
 Here, E_t and e_t represent public and private material inputs into education, respectively.
-Furthermore, public spending on education in this model does not exhibit non-rivalry, namely E_t is to be per-capita public spending.
+Furthermore, public spending on education in this model does not exhibit non-rivalry, namely E_t is per capita public spending.
 Typically, we will assume that $0 < \rho < 1$ so that these two inputs are substitutes.
 A complementary input is the ability of the child, a_t , re-enforced by parental human capital, h_t .
-Note that parental human capital is only effective as an input in the production function of the child's human capital if it is sufficiently high, or in other words, greater than the cutoff level, \bar{h}t .
+Note that parental human capital is only effective as an input in the production function of the child's human capital if it is sufficiently high.
 This tries to capture the idea that parents can only help their children to gain knowledge if they themselves are sufficiently able.
-For example, below we let the cutoff level be equal to the fifth percentile of the human capital distribution at time t.
-We also do sensitivity analysis on this level at the zero percentile, tenth, twentieth, thirtieth, and fortieth.

-In the large literature on the impact of parental income, parental decisions and parental education on child schooling it is often difficult to document a causal effect of non income related aspects of parental human capital on child schooling.
+In the large literature on the impact of parental income, parental decisions and parental education on child schooling it is often difficult to document a causal effect of non-income related aspects of parental human capital on child schooling.
 Some of the conceptual issues in this nexus are described in Björklund and Salvanes (2010).
-Holmlund et al. (2008), for example conclude that the mothers schooling has little impact on the schooling of her child, holding everything else (including unobserved ability factors of either mother or father) constant.
-Chevalier et al. (2010) find some support for a causal connection between parental education, apart from income, on childrens education.
-Bleakley and Chin (2008) find that at early ages of immigrants parental English proficiency is positively correlated with the childs English proficiency even after correcting for income and labor market effects.
+Holmlund et al. (2008), for example conclude that the mother's schooling has little impact on the schooling of her child, holding everything else (including unobserved ability factors of either mother or father) constant.
+Chevalier et al. (2010) find some support for a causal connection between parental education, apart from income, on children's education.
+Bleakley and Chin (2008) find that at early ages of immigrants parental English proficiency is positively correlated with the child's English proficiency even after correcting for income and labor market effects.
 The Cobb-Douglas assumption in our model is consistent with the empirical results in one specification in Cunha et al. (2010).
-Perhaps the best empirical support for our assumption that parental human capital is a complement in the education of the child if parental education is sufficiently high is Contreras (2011), who finds that parental education is positively correlated with child education, but only at relatively high levels of parental income.
+Perhaps the best empirical support for our assumption that parental human capital is a complement in the education of the child if parental education is sufficiently high can be found in Contreras (2011), who finds that parental education is positively correlated with child education, but only at relatively high levels of parental income.